josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-tensorflow.md

 dense_bias = tf.get_variable("out_b", shape=[vocab_size])
 ```

 The "get_variable()" method will create and initialize new variables to contain the weights and biases of the model's dense layers.
 These are trainable variables that will be modified in the training process to improve the model's predictions.
 The LSTM layer also has trainable weights and biases, but they are internally defined by the class "LSTMCell()".
 Additionaly, we provide the initial hidden and cell states with our "init_state" placeholder.
-However we need to convert it to the correect format using the "LSTMStateTuple()" class.
+However we need to convert it to the correct format using the "LSTMStateTuple()" class.

 Finally we define the operations in our model with: